Tyrone Nurse

-Tyrone Nurse (born 4 January 1990) is a British professional boxer.
+Tyrone Nurse (born 4 January 1990) is a British former professional boxer.
 He held the British super lightweight title from 2015 to 2017 and challenged once for the Commonwealth super lightweight title in 2014.

 Career

 From Huddersfield, Nurse made his professional debut in March 2008 with a win over Kristian Laight.
-After winning his first 20 fights he competed in the Prizefighter tournament in 2012, losing in the final to Adil Anwar, his first defeat as a professional.
+After winning his first 20 fights, he competed in the Prizefighter tournament in 2012, losing in the final to Adil Anwar, his first defeat as a professional.
 Nurse was born to an English father and a Jamaican mother.

 In February 2013 he stopped Joe Elfidh in the second round to take the vacant BBBofC Central Area super lightweight title, and in September 2013 was due to face Shayne Singleton for the vacant English title.
 Singleton pulled out of the fight after failing to make the weight, with Nurse beating late replacement Krzysztof Szot on points.
 In April 2014 he got his title shot and beat Tyler Goodjohn by unanimous decision to take it.

 In October 2014 he faced Dave Ryan for the vacant Commonwealth super lightweight title, losing narrowly on points.

 With the British title having been vacated by Willie Limond, Nurse faced Chris Jenkins for the title in July 2015 at the Manchester Arena, the fight ending as a majority draw.
 They met again in November with Nurse getting a unanimous decision to become British champion.

+He lost the title to Jack Catterall at the First Direct Arena in Leeds on 21 October 2017.

+Having not fought since August 2020, Nurse announced his retirement from professional boxing in February 2025.